Stein's Lemma for the Reparameterization Trick with Exponential Family Mixtures: Introduction

 \section{Introduction}

 Stein's lemma \citep{stein1973estimation,stein1981estimation,liu1994siegel} plays an essential role in Stein's method.
 The lemma gives a first-order identity to estimate the mean of a multivariate Gaussian distribution.
 In machine learning, \citet{fan2015fast,erdogdu2015newton,rezende2014stochastic} use integration by parts to extend the lemma without giving technical conditions.
 Another applications of Stein's lemma are De Bruijn's identity \citep{park2012equivalence} and the heat equation identity \citep{brown2006heat}.
 These two works give the same second-order identity to estimate the covariance of a multivariate Gaussian distribution.
-In practices, the second-order identity gives a better unbiased estimation than the one obtained from the first-order identity. \citep{khan2017conjugate,khan18a,salimans2013fixed}.
+The second-order identity gives a better unbiased estimation than the one obtained from the first-order identity in terms of variance \citep{khan2017conjugate,khan18a,salimans2013fixed}.
 However, \citet{park2012equivalence,brown2006heat} use stronger assumptions to simplify proofs where the authors either assume diagonal covariance structure or twice continuous differentiability.
 In gradient estimation, the first-order identity is known as Bonnet's theorem \citep{bonnet1964transformations}.
 Bonnet's theorem gives the reparameterization gradient for the mean \citep{kingma2013auto}.
 The second-order identity is known as Price's theorem \citep{price1958useful}.
 However, \citet{price1958useful,bonnet1964transformations} use characteristic functions as the proof technique.
-This technique is not easy to be extended to Gaussian mixture and to be used to identify weak assumptions.
+This technique is not easy to extend to a Gaussian mixture and be used to identify weak assumptions.
 Beyond Gaussian distribution, Stein's lemma is proposed by \citet{hudson1978natural,brown1986fundamentals}.
 In machine learning, \citet{salimans2013fixed,figurnov2018implicit} propose an implicit reparameterization trick under continuous differentiability for a class of distributions.
+In fact, the implicit reparameterization gradient can be obtained by Stein's lemma under weaker assumptions.